damonallison/notes/big-data/hadoop.md

 ## Hadoop ##

+### TODO

+* Look into Google papers.
+* Look into AWS, Google Compute Engine - who implement Hadoop.

+---

 Much of hadoop is geared around redundancy and fault tolerance at the machine and rack (switch) level.
 HW concerns have to be solved by cloud providers, allowing us to focus on the algorithms and data on top of the virtualized HW.

-* Look into Google papers.
-* Look into AWS, Google Compute Engine - who implement Hadoop.

 "Google is a few years ahead of us who use Hadoop."